Western Kentucky vs. Charlotte College Football Odds, Plays and Insights - NewsBreak

 - Against the spread, Western Kentucky is 3-3-0 this season.

-- Western Kentucky has gone over the point total in 66.7% of its opportunities this year (four times over six games with a set point total).
+- Western Kentucky has eclipsed the over/under in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Western Kentucky is 3-3 against the spread and 3-4 overall in games when it scores more than 27.4 points.
+- When Western Kentucky scores more than 27.4 points, it is 3-3 against the spread and 3-4 overall.

-- Western Kentucky is 3-3 against the spread and 3-4 overall when the team churns out more than 444.6 yards.
+- In games that Western Kentucky picks up more than 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- The Hilltoppers have seven giveaways this season, while the 49ers have eight takeaways .
+- This year, the Hilltoppers have seven turnovers, one fewer than the 49ers have takeaways (8).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook .